Star Wars: Light of the Jedi: Plot

 Republic Chancellor Lina Soh closes the hyperspace lanes.
 With the opening ceremonies of the newly completed Starlight Beacon only a few weeks away, she tasks the Jedi with discovering the cause of the "emergences" and finding a way to predict the next events.
 As they search the galaxy for answers, the pirate group known as the Nihil seek to take advantage of the closed hyperspace lanes.
 Marchion Ro, who holds the title of the Eye of the Nihil, has devised a way to predict the path of the next "emergence," and manipulates the Nihil leaders, the Tempest Runners, into a scheme to blackmail the planets who will soon be destroyed by the debris.
 The Tempest Runners soon begin to fight with each other and greed overtakes them.
 One of them reveals his presence to the Republic during a failed blackmail attempt, and the Nihil are confronted in space by Republic and Jedi fighters.
-Marchion Ro uses the infighting to seize control of the Nihil organization.
+Marchion uses the infighting to seize control of the Nihil organization.

-Marchion Ro sends Nihil forces to the planet Elphrona to kidnap a wealthy family.
-Jedi Master Loden Greatstorm and his Padawan Bell Zettifar foil the attempt, but Loden Greatstorm is captured by the Nihil.
-Marchion Ro confesses to Greatstorm that he orchestrated the Legacy Run's hyperspace accident, the "emergences," and the Jedi's rescue of the family on Elphrona, in order to create the chaos which led to his new control of the Nihil, as well as to capture a Jedi.
+Marchion sends Nihil forces to the planet Elphrona to kidnap a wealthy family.
+Jedi Master Loden Greatstorm and his Padawan Bell Zettifar foil the attempt, but Loden is captured by the Nihil.
+Marchion confesses to Loden that he orchestrated the Legacy Run's hyperspace accident, the "emergences," and the Jedi's rescue of the family on Elphrona, in order to create the chaos which led to his new control of the Nihil, as well as to capture a Jedi.
 He has more plans for the Jedi and the Nihil that have yet to be revealed.
-When the "emergences" cease, Lina Soh re-opens the hyperspace lanes and launches the opening of the Starlight Beacon in an attempt to restore hope to the galaxy.
+When the "emergences" cease, Soh re-opens the hyperspace lanes and launches the opening of the Starlight Beacon in an attempt to restore hope to the galaxy.